sickboydroid/90-days-DSA-Challange/misc/git.md

 - Publish your changes to remote
 - If the remote has changed, (see [Diverged History](#diverged-history)), you can run `git fetch; git rebase origin/main main; git push` or shorthand `git pull --rebase; git push`.
   - You can also do `git fetch; git merge origin/main main; git push` or shorthand `git pull; git push`

+#### Advanced `git push`

+- `git push <remote> <place>`
+  - e.g **git push origin feature** where *feature* is the branch from which Git will grab commits and apply them to the remote branch of remote named *origin* which *feature* is set to track
+  - It does not matter where you execute this command
+  - If *feature* branch does not track any remote branch then Git will automatically create and push *feature* branch to remote

+### Remote Tracking (Connection b/w local and remote branches)

+- **Remote tracking** is a property of branches.
+  - If a local branch tracks a remote branch then `git merge` and `git push` have implied target as *remote branch*.
+In other words, *git merge* automatically merges current branch with its remote branch and *git push* automatically sets destination as remote branch.

+- You can make a branch to track remote branch via following two methods
+  1. `git checkout -b my_branch origin/main` will create a new branch *my_branch* and set it to track *origin/main*
+  2. `git branch -u origin/main my_branch` will set *my_branch* to track *origin/main*.
+If you have already checked out my_branch, you can omit the branch name.